alireza-dantism/GATK-Multi-Sample-VCF-Merging/README.md

 ```

 ## 2. Reference Genome Standardization
-The input VCFs were identified to use `chr` prefixes.
-The reference FASTA was modified to match this convention:

 ### Identify Contig Naming
 This step is crucial because bioinformatics tools are extremely "literal."
 If your reference genome calls a chromosome `chr1` but your VCF calls it `1`, GATK will assume they are completely different organisms and crash.